Skip to main content

 Once your CDN resource is set up, you can activate WAAP protection for it.
 Refer to the Protect CDN resources with Gcore WAAP guide for detailed instructions.

-Step 3: Use WAAP in monitor mode
+Step 3.
+Use WAAP in Monitoring mode

-After you enable WAAP, it will be automatically set to the monitor mode.
-In this mode, we’ll inspect all incoming requests but won’t take any action.
-It's best to use monitor mode for several days before enabling the protect mode to make sure that all security settings work correctly.
+After you enable WAAP, it will be automatically set to the Monitoring mode.
+In this mode, all incoming requests are inspected, but no action is taken.
+It’s best to use Monitoring mode for several days before enabling the Protection mode to make sure that all security settings work correctly.
+Completing this step is important because it allows you to analyze requests and test the WAAP behavior before you fully activate it.

-In monitor mode, all traffic is allowed to your domain, regardless of configured security rules and policy groups.
+WarningIn Monitoring mode, all traffic is allowed to your domain, regardless of configured security rules and policy groups.
 This mode is only recommended for testing WAAP settings.

-Step 4: View your domain traffic
+Step 4.
+View your domain traffic

-While keeping WAAP in monitor mode, you can view all logged requests and check the corresponding actions that the WAAP will take once you put it in the protect mode.
+While keeping WAAP in Monitoring mode, you can view all logged requests and check the corresponding actions that WAAP will take once you put it in Protection mode.
+Go through the Events pages to detect common traffic patterns and understand if the current configuration requires any adjustments.
+For instance, you can find information about incoming web requests on the Events page in the Requests table:

 1. In the Gcore Customer Portal, navigate to WAAP > Domains.